canonical/certification-docs/Self-Test_Guide.rst

          Ubuntu.
 This is the option to choose for server hardware as that typically does not ship with a pre-installed operating system.

-      -  Certified Pre-installed is for hardware that  ships with a (possibly customized) version of Ubuntu.
+      -  Certified Pre-install is for hardware that  ships with a (possibly customized) version of Ubuntu.
 This option is used almost exclusively for Client hardware such as desktops, laptops and tablets that typically ship with a pre-installed operating system.